Elergy/notes/articles/en/time-tracking.md

 To estimate when we finish, we need to know how much time we have.
 There are a lot of things that can use our productive time, such as meetings, context switch, breaks and other unpredictable activities.
 And this is the place where time tracking can help a lot.
 The more data we have, the more we know how much time we spend on different activities.
 Yes, it'll be different from day to day, but the average value can give enough information.

-For example, last year I spent 40% of my working time on actual tickets.
+For example, last year I spent 40% of my working time on actual tasks.
 If I estimate, that a task will take 20 hours or more, it's highly possible that I won't finish it in one week.
-Therefore if someone depends on it, I'll warn them right away.
+Therefore if someone depends on it, I'll warn the stakeholders right away.

 ---